PingOne Advanced Identity Cloud

 3. In the OpenID Connect section, note the URL path.
 The well-known end point URL is the concatenation of the host name of the machine running AD FS and the URL path you just noted.

-Groups let you add and remove sets of administrators based on their group membership in your identity provider (Microsoft Azure, AD FS, or OIDC).
-You can also specify the administrator access for an entire group of users: super administrators or tenant administrator.
+Groups let you add and remove sets of administrators based on their group membership in your IdP.
+You can also specify the level of administrator access (super administrator[1] or tenant administrator) for groups of users.

 Create groups containing Advanced Identity Cloud tenant administrators

-You need to create two groups of administrators in AD FS for each of your Advanced Identity Cloud environments:
+You must create two groups of administrators in AD FS for each of your Advanced Identity Cloud environments:

 For each tenant: